jhengy/content-aggregator/README.md

   - same model can output different results with the same prompt
   - different models different output formats depending on the prompt -> hard to parse response in a consistent way
 - reliability
-  - slowness, causing timeouts
+  - speed issue: slowness, causing timeouts
   - rate limiting causing errors
    - retry logic
+- quality of output
+  - not always accurate, hallucinations can happen
+  - not always relevant
+  - not always useful
+  - not always interesting
+  - not always surprising
+- cost
+  - expensive to host and run on your own
+  - expensive to run on a cloud provider for better models
 - extract date from the post
   - llm can hallucinate date

 - extracting blog content from url
   - support for dynamic content

+- too many models to choose from

-- identify the best model for the task
+## Identify the best model for the task
 - criteria
   - reliability
   - quality of output
   - cost
-    - speed

 - possible options
   - Gemini Flash 1.5 8B Experimental
   - Gemma 2 9B (free)
   - Qwen 2 7B Instruct (free)
   - Llama 3.2 11B Vision Instruct (free)

-- free providers
+- free providers (true as of the time of writing)
   - google ai studio
     - https://ai.google.dev/gemini-api/docs/models/gemini
     - https://ai.google.dev/pricing#1_5flash